 Urban wayfinding elements include signs, paving patterns and textures, street furniture, symbols, building numbers, banners, and signboards.
-Good wayfinding signage and information planning is a key requirement to provide a successful, userfriendly experience for citizens and visitors to the Vaughan Metropolitan Centre.
+Good wayfinding signage and information planning is a key requirement to provide a successful, user-friendly experience for citizens and visitors to the Vaughan Metropolitan Centre.
 The basic objective is to develop a comprehensive information system that serves as many people as possible, according to the following guidelines.

-- Information clues (Architectural + Graphic + Tactile) provide environmental information to help people understand and navigate the spaces electively.
+- Information clues (Architectural + Graphic + Tactile) provide environmental information to help people understand and navigate the spaces effectively.
 Wherever possible attention to creating opportunities to deliver environmental information clues to further the communication of the information is warranted. - A hierarchy of wayfinding and identity elements is recommended to be developed for all of the urban wayfinding elements, from the west and east gateways at Highway 7 to the street furniture, signs, symbols, building numbers, banners, and signboards.
 A number of examples are set out pertaining to some of the street signage and identity elements that could form an important part of the project. - Highway 7 and Millway Avenue should be given special prominence through lighting, signage and boulevard materials.

-Further detailed work for Wayfinding is required City-wide.
-As well, the City needs to pursue a sign by-law for the Vaughan Metropolitan Centre, as part of the implementation process.
+The City should pursue a sign by-law for the Vaughan Metropolitan Centre as part of the implementation process.